michaelchadwick/raffler/README.md

 ]
 ```

-You can optionally add additional items on the fly (this functionality is hidden by default, however) by using the admin menu (`?admin=1` in querystring).
+Override this data with your own names and affiliations in order to successfully raffle off your items.
+Optionally, you can add additional user items on the fly (this functionality is hidden by default, however) by using the admin menu (`?admin=1` in querystring).
 The admin menu will also allow you to stop and start a raffler in-process, re-initialize all data, as well as toggle special effects.

 ### User Options

-There are four options that can be changed via flag and an additional config file.
+There are four options that can be changed via an additional override file.

 * `dataFilePath` - json file of Raffler items
 * `logoFilePath` - logo for your thingy
 * `logoFileLink` - click logo and go somewhere
-* `talkifyKey` - API key for your [Talkify](https://manage.talkify.net) account (note: you must get a Talkify API key in order to have Raffler honor the "SOUND: NAME" option, which reads names as they are picked)
+* `talkifyKey` - API key for your [Talkify](https://manage.talkify.net) account (note: you must get a Talkify API key in order to have Raffler honor the "SOUND: NAME" option, which reads items as they are picked)

-Here's how you make Raffler use your stuff

-* `assets/js/app/init.js` - change the value in line `Raffler.options.userOptionsMerge = false` to `true`
-* copy `assets/js/app/raffler_user_options.dist` to `assets/js/app/raffler_user_options.json` and fill in your specific information
+Simply copy `config/raffler_options.user.dist` to `config/raffler_options.user.json` and fill in your specific information.

 ```json
 {